txtatech/frac-crawl/README.md

 # frac-crawl
-A fractal encoding Python script that generates fractal images based on a given text input, builds a central ledger, updates the metadata of the images.
+A fractal encoding Python script that generates fractal images based on a given text input, builds a central ledger, and updates the metadata of the images.

 It splits the text into chunks, encodes each chunk into a fractal image, and saves the images along with the corresponding decoded text.
 It is intended for large text datasets as fractals but can be adjusted for smaller also.